 06 of 07

-Visit the zoo for a morning walk to see many of the animals enjoy Christmas treats.
-The polar bears will be nibbling on potent polar popsicles—fish and vegetables frozen in colored water—while the Bactrian camels will feast on a veggie buffet.
-And don't worry—there is hot chocolate for humans!
-There is half-price admission all day, but please bring a non-perishable food item for the food bank.
-The day's proceeds will go to the zoo's Endangered Species Reserve Fund.
+The 12 Days of Enrichment starts on December 26, 2018, with a morning walk to see many of the animals enjoying Christmas treats provided by the staff: The polar bears will be nibbling on potent polar popsicles—fish and vegetables frozen in colored water—while the Bactrian camels will feast on a veggie buffet.
+There is half-price admission all day, but please bring a non-perishable food item for the food bank, and the day's proceeds will go to the zoo's Endangered Species Reserve Fund.

 07 of 07